-New York Knicks coach Mike Woodson said Jeremy Lin is his starting point guard heading into next season.
-(Nathaniel S. Butler/Getty Images)
+New York Knicks coach Mike Woodson: Jeremy Lin is "our starting point guard"

 New York Knicks coach Mike Woodson seems confident his team will re-sign Jeremy Lin, and when it does, he plans on the point guard leading the team again, Woodson said on ESPN Radio, according to a report by the New York Post.